 - Written warning and/or education: Healthy Blue sends letters to the Provider or Facility advising the Provider or Facility of the issues and the need for improvement.
-Letters may include education or may advise of further action. - Medical record review: Healthy Blue reviews medical records to investigate allegations or validate the appropriateness of Claims submissions.
-Failure to submit medical records when requested may result in an overpayment determination and/or placement on prepayment review. - Prepayment Review: Specific to a Provider or Facility under investigation, a certified professional coder in the SIU evaluates Claims prior to payment.
-Edits in Healthy Blue's Claims processing systems identify these Claims for review to prevent automatic Claims payments in specific situations. - Recoveries: Healthy Blue recovers overpayments directly from the Provider or Facility.
-Failure of the Provider or Facility to return the overpayment may result in reduced payment for future Claims, termination from our network, and/or legal action.
+Letters may include education or requests for repayment, or may advise of further action. - Medical record review: Healthy Blue reviews medical records to investigate allegations or validate the appropriateness of Claims submissions. - Edits: A certified professional coder or investigator evaluates Claims and places payment or system edits in Healthy Blue's Claims processing system.
+This type of review prevents automatic Claims payments in specific situations. - Recoveries: Healthy Blue recovers overpayments directly from the Provider or Facility.
+Failure of the Provider or Facility to return the overpayment may result in reduced payment for future Claims, termination from our network, or legal action.